• Session No.157 Communications and Electronics II -Evaluation Technology and Cyber Security-

 In order to improve development accuracy and efficiency in ADAS field, a development process re-engineering is implemented using hub-coupled vehicle testbed.
 In this paper, the way how to set up automated calibration platform system collaborated with measurement, peripheral vehicle models, and driver operation, is reported.
 This system is applied to vehicle evaluation project.

-Investigation into Start Evaluation Issues in ADAS Calibration Utilizing Hub-coupled Vehicle Testbed
+Investigation into Start Performance Issues in ADAS Evaluation Utilizing Hub-Coupled Vehicle Testbed

 Masaki Sagawa・Tomoki Taira・Kenji Suemasu・Hirotaka Kaneko (Toyota Motor)